ShounakT15/Consumer-Goods-Analysis-SQL/README.md

 - Advanced Querying & Performance – Used complex SQL functions like CTEs, window functions, and performance analysis tools.
 - Database Design & Integrity – Applied normalization, constraints, and security best practices for data consistency.
 - Real-World Insights & Automation – Gained experience in extracting meaningful insights, automating tasks, and handling real-world business data.
+## Note
+You can check the SQL code and presentation attached to this file.